microsoft/Microsoft-MPI/example/Run_MPIHelloWorld.md

 8. Test run the program on the command line
 ![inline](./screenshots/mpiexec.png)

-Alternatively, you can use the Developer Command Prompt for your version of Visual Studio to compile and link the `MPIHelloWorld.cpp` code (replacing steps 3-7 above).
+Alternatively, you can use Developer Command Prompt for your version of Visual Studio to compile and link the `MPIHelloWorld.cpp` code (replacing steps 3-7 above).
 To build a 64-bit application, choose x64 Native Tools Command Prompt from the Visual Studio folder in the Start menu.
 ![inline](./screenshots/x64_prompt.png)